openjs-foundation/cross-project-council/proposals/incubating/COMMUNITY_FUND_PROCESS/COMMUNITY_FUND_PROCESS.md

   * Odd number of seats to avoid deadlocks
   * Meets monthly
   * Elected annually
+  * Appoint an administrator for the fund.
 * New repo specific to the community fund (openjs-foundation/community-fund)
   * Top-level README describing processes
   * Budget file for each year containing the list of approved applicants, to be managed by the committee.
-* Mailing list for internal discussions between meetings
+* Mailing list for internal discussions between meetings (`cpc-private` or a new list)
 * Issue template for applications, to be determined by budget committee
 * Labels for application stages, can only be changed by budget committee
   * Under consideration